-A world leader in renewable energy
+A world leader in clean energy

-The Australian Government is committed to making Australia a renewable energy superpower as part of its Future Made in Australia plan.
+The Australian Government is committed to making Australia a clean energy superpower as part of its Future Made in Australia plan.
 As well as supporting Australia to decarbonise to net zero emissions by 2050, Australia will use its world-class renewable resources to:

 • deliver cheaper, cleaner, more reliable energy for Australia and its region